Coindegens/Python-for-Everybody/README.md

 Solutions for the "Python for Everybody" specialization by University of Michigan on Coursera.

-## Using Python to Access Web Data
+## Module: Using Python to Access Web Data

 ### Directory Structure
 - `xml/` - XML parsing exercises